Red-Pula/Trading-Fee-Calculator/README.md

 # Trading Fee Calculator

-Trading platforms often fail to display the actual profit or loss of an open trade after accounting for trading fees.
+Trading platforms often fail to display the actual profit or loss of an open trade after accounting for the trading fee.
 As a result, traders may adjust their stop-loss orders to price levels they believe are breakeven or profitable, only to find they've incurred a loss due to unaccounted fees.
+While most exchanges show the computed trading fee on their UI, some traders still overlook them.
 This is a common pitfall, especially for beginners.
+Additionally, some exchanges might not show the trading fee until the trade is opened.

-I originally created this simple application just to streamline my trading process, eliminating the need to manually calculate trading fees with a calculator.
-Now, I am putting this on _Github_ in hopes of helping others in their trading journeys with this humble project.
+To address this issue, I created a simple application that calculates estimated trading fees ahead of time, streamlining the trading process and eliminating the need for manual calculations.
+Now, I am putting this project on GitHub in hopes of helping others in their trading journeys.

 ## The Formula